 From fire whirls, and fire tornadoes, to thunderclouds generated by fires, called pyrocumulonimbus, the ability of wildfires to generate their own weather is well documented.
-One lesser known power that wildfires can have on weather, which is the subject of a new study lead authored by Dr. Cynthia Twohy of NorthWest Research Associates, is fire’s ability to reinforce drought conditions by causing clouds to produce less rain.
+One lesser known power that wildfires can have on weather, which is the subject of a 2021 study lead authored by Dr. Cynthia Twohy of NorthWest Research Associates, is fire’s ability to reinforce drought conditions by causing clouds to produce less rain.

 When any wildfire burns, it sends up particles into the atmosphere.
 In order for water vapor to condense in the atmosphere, it needs a very small “something” to condense onto.
 That small particle is called a cloud condensation nuclei, or CCN.
 CCN’s can be as small as one seven-hundredth the thickness of a human hair.
 Thus, at first glance, it would appear that the particles released from wildfires would be conducive to producing more droplets, and that would be correct.
 However, more cloud droplets, in this case, comes at the expense of actual rain droplets, large enough to fall out of the cloud.